How to Get Rid of Slugs - the Easy Way

 Plan to open your slug bar in the early evening before the slugs become active.
 I set this one up around 7pm.

 Pop open your beer and pour some into the bowl.
 I usually fill the bowl halfway.
 Make sure you get at least 1/2" to 3/4" of beer in the bowl.
 That will be enough to fully cover and drown the slugs.

-To the right you'll see the bar I set up with a nice frothy head on it.
+Above you'll see the bar I set up with a nice frothy head on it.